 Where can I find more information on the HIPAA transactions?

 How do I exchange the 270/271 Eligibility Inquiry?

-MCC does not directly exchange the Eligibility transactions.
-The transactions may be sent to Molina's contracted clearinghouses to verify Eligibility.
+MCC does not directly exchange the eligibility transactions.
+The transactions may be sent to Molina's contracted clearinghouse Change Healthcare to verify eligibility.

 How do I exchange the 276/277 Claim Status Inquiry/Response?

-MCC does not directly exchange the Claim Status transactions.
-The transactions may be sent to MCC’s contracted clearinghouses to verify Claim Status.
+MCC does not directly exchange the claim status transactions.
+The transactions may be sent to MCC’s contracted clearinghouse Change Healthcare to verify Claim Status.